dortania/GPU-Buyers-Guide/misc/bootflag.md

 * `agdpmod=vit9696`
   * Disables `board-id` check, may be needed for when screen turns black after finishing booting
 * `agdpmod=pikera`
-  * Renames `board-id` to `board-ix` effectively disabling boardID checks, this is based off of Pikera's work [here](https://pikeralpha.wordpress.com/2015/11/23/patching-applegraphicsdevicepolicy-kext/)
+  * Renames `board-id` to `board-ix` effectively disabling boardID checks, this is based off of Pike.R.A's work [here](https://pikeralpha.wordpress.com/2015/11/23/patching-applegraphicsdevicepolicy-kext/)
   * This is also required for all Navi GPUs due to the difference in framework with the x6000 drivers

 ## Nvidia Boot Arguments